fwdrxyy/MK7-Cheat-Plugins/README.md

 The .plg files requrie you to use BootNTR which can be found in the Universal-Updater store

+You can download the zip in two ways.
+One way is from the main page.
+And the 2nd way is through the Release page.
+Its marked as v1.0

 # Compatibility
 Rev2 USA - Fully Compatible